warehouse-pg/whpg-docs/docs/docs/7x/ref_guide/modules/postgresml.md

 - `pgml.train()`: Handles different training tasks which are configurable with the function parameters.
 Read more about supervised learning [here](https://postgresml.org/docs/use-cases/supervised-learning).
 - `pgml.predict()`: Provides online predictions using the best, automatically deployed model for a project.
 Read more about supervised learning [here](https://postgresml.org/docs/use-cases/supervised-learning).

-VMware anticipates adding support for the additional PostgresML functions in future releases.
+additional PostgresML functions may be available in the future based on demand

 ### <a id="pgml_load_dataset"></a>pgml.load_dataset()